diamante-io/Diamante-Net-Core/docs/fuzzing.md

 to `overlay` and then `make fuzz`; this will do the following:

   - Create a directory `fuzz-testcases` for storing the initial corpus input
-  - Run `HcNet-core gen-fuzz fuzz-testcases/fuzz$i.xdr` ten thousand times to produce some basic seed input for the corpus
+  - Run `DiamNet-core gen-fuzz fuzz-testcases/fuzz$i.xdr` ten thousand times to produce some basic seed input for the corpus
   - Run `afl-cmin` on the generated `fuzz-testcases`, minimizing the corpus to a unique, interesting subset, which will be put into a directory named `min-testcases`
   - Create a directory `fuzz-findings` for storing crash-producing inputs
-  - Run `afl-fuzz` on `HcNet-core fuzz`, using those corpus directories
+  - Run `afl-fuzz` on `DiamNet-core fuzz`, using those corpus directories

 You should get a nice old-school textmode TUI to monitor the fuzzer's progress;
 it might be partly hidden depending on the color scheme of your terminal, as it